 When formatting byte-type fields, STExport attempts to convert any Roman-8 input character into the corresponding ISO-8859-1 character.

 STExport also tries to make reasonable conversions such as:

-5 1Export this tree to make reasonable conversions such as:
+on versions such as:

-Sy m bo 1 Con verte d To
+Con verte d To

 >

-< <
+<

-& &am

-p;
+&am p;

 Those characters that cannot be converted are dropped from the output.
 The following characters cannot be converted: